 Taking this path led to the science of psychology and memory.
 I studied how folk songs can carry and mutate meaning, and wrote a PhD about how we organise reality around mental landmarks, especially those found in our own personal narratives.

-When I was done, I was done with research, so I joined a consultancy to put my psychological training to work in real-world situations.
+When I was done, I was done with research for quite a while, so I joined a consultancy to put my psychological training to work in real-world situations.
 Some clients looked to me to help them understand and express what their organisations are about.
 Others were looking to understand their own stories, in the hope of having a bigger role in how they turned out.
-It was fun, so I still do it.

 And that balanced way of seeing is often the biggest gift I can give, before we even get to the story.
 Because, it turns out, when we're fully seeing things… we find the story was there, all along.